A Home for Novels and Short Stories

 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Are you Happy?
 Please enjoy.
 Also, if you haven’t already checked out my FAQ on my upcoming book, Magic Once Removed, please check that out as well.
 Thanks again!

 “Are you happy?”
-A loaded question to be sure and one that is often asked by my parents.
+It’s a question that is often asked by my parents.

 Continue reading “Short Story Saturday: Are You Happy”